bobbyiliev/introduction-to-bash-scripting/content/005-bash-user-input.md

 ./devdojo.sh
 ```

-* Then you would be prompted to enter your name:
+* Then, you would be prompted to enter your name:

 ```
 What is your name?
 Bobby
 ```

-* Once you've typed your name just hit enter:
+* Once you've typed your name, just hit enter, and you will get the following output:

 ```
 Hi there Bobby